Peanut Butter Maple Date Bites

 Peanut Butter Maple Date Bites are like candy…except healthier.

-I was showing my husband one of my favorite snack foods, a date filled with peanut butter, when I suddenly got this idea to dip the end of my date in maple butter.
+I was showing my husband one of my favorite snack foods, a date filled with peanut butter when I suddenly got the idea to dip the end of my date in maple butter.
 I probably don’t have to tell you how insanely delicious that was!

-I didn’t stop there, next I decided to mix the maple butter with some peanut butter and it made a soft yummy nougat.
+I didn’t stop there; next, I combined the maple butter with some peanut butter, which made a soft yummy nougat.
 My taste buds literally started doing summersaults…well, I’m pretty sure they wanted to.

 Use either 2 tablespoons maple butter with 1 tablespoon peanut butter OR 2 tablespoons peanut butter with 1 tablespoon maple butter.